Paul W. Litchfield: Organizer, Volunteer, and Philanthropist, Akron Area Council, Boy Scouts of America

+Girl Scout Mariner (the Girl Scout version of Sea Scouts) troops.

+For example, in 1945, the “Wingfoot Clan” reported that Goodyear has sponsored troops for 32 years (since 1913) and currently sponsors 15 Scout units, 554 boys, and 150 leaders in the Akron area and more elsewhere.

+While less frequently mentioned, Goodyear also sponsored units for African-American Scouts during the time of segregation.

+There are hundreds of short articles about all of their activities in the “Wingfoot Clan,” the company newsletter.

+In 1941, Litchfield, a member of the national BSA executive committee and father of the BSA Air Scout program, announced the formation Air Scouts.
+Litchfield had overseen the more than five years of planning that went into the formation of the Air Scout program.

+Air Scouts were not trained as pilots.
+They engaged in all standard Scouting activities and additionally learned aspects of ground training, aviation history, weather, and many other aspects of aviation.

+In June, 1942, Goodyear announced that Squadron 1, the first Air Scout Squadron in the country, had been chartered in Akron with 38 boys, aged 15 or older.

+In 1945, Goodyear chartered a second squadron, Air Scout Squadron 6.

+Litchfield received the Silver Beaver Award in 1931, the Silver Antelope Award in 1944, and the Silver Buffalo Award in 1945.

+He built and donated the Goodyear Scout Lodge and made possible The Litchfield Scout Award.
+The Goodyear Sea Scouts and Mariners used a ship called the P. W. Litchfield, which was based in Turkeyfoot Lake.

 Later years

-Litchfield retired in 1956 and continued to live with his wife and family in his ranch "Rancho La Loma" located on a hill in the town which now bears his name.
+Litchfield retired in 1956 and continued to live with his wife and family in his ranch "Rancho La Loma" located on a hill in the town which now bears his name and along Litchfield Road.
 The property had four additional "cottages" for family members besides the main house.
 In 1958, Litchfield's health began to take a turn for the worse and he and his wife moved to a new house on Fairway Drive, close to a golf course.

 On March 18, 1959, Paul Weeks Litchfield died in his home.
 He was survived by his wife and two daughters, Katherine and Edith.
 Mrs. Litchfield moved to Akron, Ohio and died in 1972 at the age of 92.
 Edith and her husband Wally Denny resided in "Rancho La Loma" until their deaths in 2001 and 2008, respectively.
 The Edith and Wallace Denny estate offered to the City of Litchfield Park "La Loma homestead" as a gift.